Leer en Español

 3 layers of unbaked lasagna in a baking dish.

 1. Cut lasagna into twelve pieces (this makes it much easier to serve later; you can remove a piece without pulling the melted cheese off the entire lasagna).
-Spray a large piece of foil with nonstick spray and cover baking dish.
+Spray a large piece of aluminum foil with nonstick spray and cover baking dish.

 Slicing an unbaked lasagna before baking.

 1. Bake, covered with foil, for 25 minutes.
-Remove foil and bake an until hot and bubbly, about 25 minutes longer.
+Remove foil and bake until hot and bubbly, about 25 minutes longer.

 A white baking dish of lasagna.